Political News and Social Media with Politico Editor Jim VandeHei

 Vanity Fair recently named him one of the 100 most powerful Information Age thinkers for helping create the “model for the new media success story.”

-01:56 — Politico’s editorial personality, and how they carved out a niche in a category previously dominated by entrenched incumbents.
+01:56 — What earned media maven’s should know about Politico’s editorial personality, and how they carved out a niche in a category previously dominated by entrenched incumbents.

-03:57 — Politico’s content is distributed via print, website, social networks, RSS feeds, widgets and smart phone apps, and Jim discusses his growth expectation for digital distribution.
-0
+03:57 — Politico’s content is distributed via print, website, shared media and a mobile apps, and Jim discusses his growth expectations for digital distribution.

 5:50 — Joe DeMattoes, CEO of the Health Facilities Association of Maryland asks, “Getting to Politico and your core business, define the role of social media in your publication and business model?”